Pass the Dutchie: Music video

 The video, directed by Don Letts, was shot partly on the south bank of the River Thames in London, by Lambeth Bridge.
 It depicts the band performing the song and playing instruments.
 At the same time, a school official appears to arrest them, wherein he ends up falling down and breaking his arm.
 This footage is interspersed with courtroom scenes (featuring Julian Firth), where the band is put on trial.
 The trial ends with the jury finding the band not guilty, leading them to celebrate in the courtroom.

+"Pass the Dutchie" was the first music video by black artists to appear on the American television channel MTV; it preceded Michael Jackson's "Billie Jean" to air by several months.